 The defendants appealed, claiming the judgment in Coventry v Lawrence UKSC 13, indicated that the application of the ‘Shelfer test’ – Shelfer v City of London Electric Lighting Co (No.1) 1 Ch.
 287 – should result in an award of damages in lieu of an injunction.
 Mrs. J Slade of the High Court upheld the original judgment.
 The injunction was not considered to be ‘oppressive’ to the defendants as they had agreed to the terms of the restrictive covenant.
 It was the claimants’ objective to use the covenant to protect their quiet rural life, not to ransom money from development.
 However, she did modify the wording of the injunction to better reflect the terms of the restrictive covenant, as the trial judge was considered to have gone beyond its scope.

 The judgment of Coventry v Lawrence UKSC 13 indicated that the award of damages is no longer limited to exceptional circumstances.
 It followed that there was an argument to be made that an injunction could therefore only be made in exceptional circumstances.
-However, the judgment of Humphrey v Rogers HC has confirmed that the award of an injunction is not restricted for? award in exceptional circumstances.
+However, the judgment of Humphrey v Rogers HC confirms that, as regards an injunction application, the award of damages is no longer limited to exceptional circumstances.
+Equally, it does not mean that the circumstances must be exceptional for an injunction to be granted.
 It also emphasises the significance of the conduct of the parties.
 The defendants’ conduct was described as ‘reprehensible’ and unneighbourly by the trial judge.
 Additionally, it highlights the significance of restrictive covenants and their ability to be enforced with an injunction.